-Amino acid levels linked to type 2 diabetes riskMay 9th, 2012 in Diabetes /
+Amino acid levels linked to type 2 diabetes riskMay 9, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- Levels of some amino acids are associated with glycemia and insulin resistance and predict the development of type 2 diabetes in men, according to a study published online May 2 in Diabetes.